KarimPwnz/karimrahal.com/_pages/about.md

 title: About
 ---

-I hack at Doyensec.
+I hack at Vercel.
 Details of professional experience on [Linkedin](https://www.linkedin.com/in/karimrahal/).

 ## Hobby Projects